TEALSK12/introduction-to-computer-science/do_now_12.md

-## Do Now 1.2 Tracing and Debugging
+# Do Now 1.2 Tracing and Debugging

+## In your Notebook

 Define the following terms.
 You may use the internet.